akrinos/2021-phyto-phys/docs/week-six.md

 ### Mixotrophy as a life history strategy

+Mixotrophy is a key strategy among the plankton that could greatly increase primary productivity and trophic transfer.
+Under upwelling conditions when nutrients are abundant, the ability to use photosynthesis to supplement ordinary heterotrophic nutrient uptake could represent a major advantage.

+Mixotrophy itself is defined as the ability to take up alternative nutrients (i.e., that a phototroph uses some other means than normal dissolved uptake to acquire nutritions).
+The other characterization point for mixotrophs is that the definition of photoautotroph requires that, under normal conditions, they fix carbon using light.
+Phototrophy, by contrast, simply requires chemical energy (ATP/photoreductant NADPH) to be produced using a light source.
+All of the fixed carbon could potentially be coming from prey ingestion.

 <object data="https://2021-phyto-phys.readthedocs.io/en/latest/_static/ward2015.pdf" type="application/pdf" width="700px" height="700px">
     <embed src="https://2021-phyto-phys.readthedocs.io/en/latest/_static/ward2015.pdf">
         <p>Alternatively, download the PDF to view it: <a href="https://2021-phyto-phys.readthedocs.io/en/latest/_literature/session5/ward2015.pdf">Download PDF</a>.</p>